-The BDP concentrations represent areas of innovative faculty research, teaching, and collaboration at UT Austin.
+The BDP concentrations represent areas of innovative faculty research, teaching, and collaboration at UT.
 Each program is guided by a cross-college panel of faculty members whose research relates to the BDP topic.

 After completing 19 credit hours of coursework, research, and internship experiences, students earn a certificate demonstrating a secondary area of specialization that complements the major.
 By studying an issue from a variety of disciplinary perspectives, they become more flexible, versatile thinkers, prepared for a professional world that values collaboration and innovation.
 Students in the BDPs also gain access to unique research and internship experiences at UT and around the world, giving them hands-on experience applying what they have learned in the classroom.